photoprism/photoprism/CONTRIBUTING.md

 ----

 *PhotoPrism® is a registered trademark.
 Our [Trademark and Brand Guidelines](https://photoprism.app/trademark), which may be updated from time to time, describe how our Brand Assets may be used.
-It is important to us that any permitted use of our Brand Assets is fair and meets the highest standards.
-To ensure this, we reserve the right to object to any use or misuse in any jurisdiction worldwide.*
+It is important to us that any permitted use of our Brand Assets is fair and meets the highest standards.*